kelvimSaidel/exception/README.md

-# Price List
+# Bank Account

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/kelvimSaidel/composition_and_enumeration_java/blob/master/LICENSE)

 # About project

-Make a program to read data from N products (N entered by user).
-At end, show the price tag of each product in the same order in which they were typed.
-Every product has a name and price.
-Products imported have a customs fee, and Used products have a date of manufacture.These specific data must be added to the price tag as per example (next page).
-For products imported, the tax and customs must be added to the final price of the product.
+Make a program to read data from a bank account and then perform a withdrawal from this bank account, showing the new balance.
+A withdrawal cannot take place or if there is no balance in the account, or if the withdrawal amount exceeds the limit of withdrawal from the account.
+Implement the bank account according to the project below:

 ## Layout